dwt98/dr55sync/README.md

 ### Library

-Metro library is used.
+The sketch uses Metro library as timers.

 ### PCB Version

 Configuration of PCB version is place at the top of the sketch.
-Define the version you use and comment out other versions.
+It assign the io pins.
+If you use PCB provided from my project, define the appropriate version.

 // End of file